Doris Calloway: Career and research

 In 1963, Calloway took a position as a professor of nutrition at the University of California, Berkeley; she retired in 1991 and stayed a professor emerita until she was too affected by Parkinson's disease to work.
 Her research there focused on diets at different stages of life, particularly the role of nitrogen and the needs of pregnant, menstruating, and lactating people.
 She also researched malnutrition in Kenya, Egypt, and Mexico, and influenced the nutritional aid policies of organizations and governments worldwide.
 In particular, she showed that the US food assistance programs for people in poverty and Native American people were not providing adequate nutrition.

-Her most well-regarded work, the "Penthouse Study", investigated the metabolism of volunteers living in isolation for weeks at a time and used innovative, meticulous methods to measure their metabolism over 17 years of experiments.
+Calloway's most well-regarded work, the "Penthouse Study", investigated the metabolism of volunteers living in isolation for weeks at a time and used innovative, meticulous methods to measure their metabolism over 17 years of experiments.
 This research was used to set the Recommended Daily Intake values for nutrients and helped NASA determine dietary needs in space.
 Her research showed that previous nutritional requirements for protein were an overestimate and that excess protein was excreted.

-Doris was a leader in her profession and advised many students of nutrition at UCB.
-She remains as a leader in nutrition.

 She served a turn as a provost at the university from 1981 to 1987, the first woman to take that role at Berkeley, and consulted for the United Nations in 1971 and 1981.
 Calloway also consulted for the National Institutes of Health with the National Institute on Aging and the National Institute of Arthritis, Metabolic, and Digestive Diseases, the International Maize and Wheat Improvement Center, and the United States National Research Council.
 While a provost at Berkeley, she founded its program in Peace and Conflict Studies and worked to mentor and hire more women and people of color at the university, hiring its first woman dean and its first African-American dean.